 Local tribes sued to block state regulation, but the U.S. Supreme Court issued an ambiguous decision in 1968 that left the issue unresolved.
 In 1970, the Nixon administration's U.S. Attorney for Western Washington, Stan Pitkin, filed a new complaint against the state of Washington, which was defended by Attorney General (future U.S. Senator) Slade Gorton.
 Commercial and sport fishing groups submitted friend-of-the-court briefs opposing treaty fishing rights.

 This 1970 filing of U.S. v.
 Washington followed by nine days the arrest in Tacoma of 60 persons (Native Americans and their supporters) who failed to disperse during a fish-in on the Puyallup River.
 The trial began on August 27, 1973.
 Judge Boldt held court six days a week including on the Labor Day holiday.
 Forty-nine experts and tribal members testified.

 Judge Boldt finally held that the government's promise to secure the fisheries for the tribes was central to the treaty-making process and that the tribes had an original right to the fish, which they extended to white settlers.
 It was not up to the state to tell the tribes how to manage something that had always belonged to them.
 Judge Boldt ordered the state to take action to limit fishing by non-Indians.

 The Boldt Decision revolutionized the state fisheries industry and led to violent clashes between tribal and non-tribal fishermen and regulators.
-In 1975, the Ninth Circuit Court of Appeals upheld Boldt's ruling, and on July 2, 1979, the U.S. Supreme Court largely affirmed it.
+In 1975, the Ninth Circuit Court of Appeals upheld Boldt's ruling, and on July 2, 1979, the U.S. Supreme Court largely affirmed it in a ruling in a separate case.
 Principles established by the Boldt Decision have since been applied to other resources, including shellfish.